OlufemiAdeOlusile/budgeting/e2e/README.md

 #### OBJECTIVE

-The objective of this test plan, is to identify and test E2E positive and negative scenarios.
+The objective of this test plan, is to identify and test the budget app via E2E positive and negative scenarios.

 #### TASKS

-Identify Edge Cases (Usability, Functional and E2E tests) Automated Tests E2E tests
+Identify Edge Cases (Usability, Functional and E2E tests) and Automate E2E tests.

 #### SCOPE: